New York, 2012

 These two traditions collide in this site-specific performance installation.
 Spectators are guided through a modern building, descending flights of stairs to the basement floor.
 In a darkened space, through an opening, a man can be seen bound to a wooden slab floating in a pool of water.
 An enormous rock hangs overhead, dripping water.

-Concept, Sound: Jonathan Vandenberg
+Concept, Director, Sound: Jonathan Vandenberg

 Sculpture: Yu-Han Huang, A Ram Kim, Chien-Yu Peng